sajuptpm/jiocloud-docs/build_system.md

      * staging (verifies that we can provision/upgrade a staging environment on bare-metal.
      * production - performs the actual production install/update

+## Deployment process

+The above section focused on the high level overview of the build pipeline, but ommitted the details about what the actual environment deployment looks like.

+### Deployment inputs

+1. The revision of the package repositories to use

+All of the configuration detail as well as all packages that get the actual bits on disk are all stored in the package repository.

+2. The specification of what the end enviroment should look like

+A single file is used to express how many of each role should exist in the deployment.

+which are used to deploy and verify a set of systems.

+### Deployment Process

+1. The resource file is processed by jiocloud.apply\_resources and results in all machine required machine being provisioned.

+2. Each machine that does not already exist will be provisioned along with a specified userdata script responsible for:

+- installing Puppet
+- setting up repositories to the correct version
+- running a special Puppet class that is reponsible for install a pre-defined cron job.

+3. The desired version for all machines is published into etcd

+3. Each machine now has a running cron job that is responsible for managing the state of that machine.
+   To do this, the cron job does the following:
+* verifies that it can contact etc and derives is its desired snapshot version is greater than it's current version
+* If it is greater, it does the following:
+    * update the repo sources to use the correct version
+    * run apt-get update (to update package sources
+    * run apt-get upgrade
+    * run puppet (to update other non-package update related config)
+    * update version in etcd along with pass/fail information

+# ToolChain

 ## Packages